 If you use an ini file with a name derived from the main program's name, at this stage, LEAVE the old ini file in place, but create a copy of it under the new name.

 If the cloned project starts up okay, then all is probably well!
 But don't run it until you read the next paragraph!

 If you use ini files, go into the code, change the name as necessary.
-(E.g., for our example, re-code the program to look for LDN004ini.txt rather than LDN003ini.txt)
+(E.g., for our example, re-code the program to look for LDN004ini.txt rather than LDN003ini.txt).
+If you used sub-units, you may need to change references to them.
+(Do a search on "LPN003".
+Fix as necessary... but beware of changing, say, rems saying that a feature was new in such and such a version of LPN003)

 Before too long, you should delete that "Scraps" folder.
 Better to discover sooner rather than later that something inside it is being used somehow!
-(Maybe just rename it, first, if you are worried.
-Sometimes the operating system will thwart you attempt to hide the files you hope you aren't using... but it would be unlikely to happen.)
+(Perhaps best just to rename it, first, to be on the safe side.
+Sometimes the operating system will thwart you attempt to hide the files you hope you aren't using... but at least you've tried to catch that situation.)

 What Lazarus has taken care of for you is very impressive.
 It can be forgiven, if a few little odds and ends need to be dealt with.